pelmered/composer-wp-language-updater/README.md

 # Composer Auto Language Updates

+## This package is abandoned.
+Use this package instead: [inpsyde/wp-translation-downloader](https://github.com/inpsyde/wp-translation-downloader).

 This package will automatically update translations for WordPress core, themes & plugins when you install or update them via composer.*

 This is a fork by the unmaintained [package](https://github.com/Angrycreative/composer-plugin-language-update) by Angry Creative.